 Our work is based on an in-depth study of local culture and the environment.
 The rediscovery of ancient traditional techniques and the use of local natural materials merged with cutting-edge technology.
-Throughout the construction process, the community is actively participating and learning.

 An integrated village designed to host 100 people, local ethnic groups of Cameroon in need to live with dignity.
 It will become a cultural center as well, of social aggregation with quality spaces.
 An example of how to collaborate with rural communities, how to construct using indigenous techniques and local natural materials that respect the cultural identity of the place.
 An example of how live in harmony with nature.